Jon Connington - by Filipe Ferreira

 A capable warrior and commander, Jon was described in his youth as proud, bold, energetic, reckless, and thirsty for glory.
 His years spent in exile have made him more cautious, dangerous, and experienced, however.
 Though Griffin's Roost is sworn to Storm's End, the humorless Jon disliked serving Lord Robert Baratheon.

 George R.R.
-Martin has confirmed that one of the POV characters in A Dance with Dragons is gay, and it is implied that this is Jon, who was in love with Prince Rhaegar Targaryen.
-Jon refers to Rhaegar as his "silver prince" when he reminisces about him, and Jon believed Rhaegar's wife, Elia Martell, to have been unworthy of him.
+Martin has confirmed that one of the POV characters in A Dance with Dragons is gay, "The Lost Lord".
+It is implied that Jon was in love with Prince Rhaegar Targaryen.
+Jon refers to Rhaegar as his "silver prince" when he reminisces about him, and Jon believed Rhaegar's wife, Princess Elia Martell, to have been unworthy of him.
+Jon also thinks very fondly of the late Ser Myles Toyne, remembering that his ugly features did not matter "when he smiled at you".

 Jon Connington was the only son of Armond Connington, Lord of Griffin's Roost, and his wife.
 Jon served as a squire in King's Landing, first alongside Prince Rhaegar Targaryen and later for the crown prince.
 Jon was the most headstrong of the lordlings around Rhaegar.